 All great speaker, all with similar messages, but not quite the same.
 When asked what the most important ingredient to success was, they differed slightly.

-Eales stressed the importance of being part of a team and teamwork as did Johnsen who also spoke of confidence and a bit of luck at the same time.
+Eales stressed the importance of being part of a team and teamwork, as did Johnsen who also spoke of confidence and a bit of luck at the same time.

-McCaw spoke of luck as well but also spoke of the lessons learnt in 2007 when they weren’t successful and what they needed to do (hard work and be prepared to basically die for their country) so that it didn’t happen again.
+McCaw spoke of luck as well, but also spoke of the lessons learnt in 2007 when they weren’t successful and what they needed to do (hard work and be prepared to basically die for their country) so that it didn’t happen again.
 He told of the bitter disappointment of coming home after 2007 to face a nation of mourners, where expectations were that they must win and nothing less (no matter how well you played) otherwise you were deemed unsuccessful.

 Jon Smit, to me was the most interesting.
 He spoke, like the other 3, about teamwork but also of expectations.
-He said that only New Zealand was really like South Australia in what the people, the press, and in fact the whole nation expected of the Springboks.
+He said that only New Zealand was really like South Africa in what the people, the press, and in fact the whole nation expected of the Springboks.
 They expected to win every game.
 Anything less was sub-standard and in fact not good enough.
-He spoke of times, after loses when he was captain, especially in South Africa, where the whole nation (like McCaw) mourned as though it was the death of the President.
+He spoke of times, after losses when he was captain, especially in South Africa, where the whole nation (like McCaw) mourned as though it was the death of the President.
 This he said was the driving force behind their success, because they knew the expectations of the nation was to win.

-Both Smit and Johnson also spoke of the confidence in the lead up to the actual
+Both Smit and Johnson also spoke of the confidence in the lead up to the actual World Cup.
+Winning all, or the majority of the lead up games, brought confidence, and both believed that confidence in performance bred success.

 Is there a secret recipe?
 Not Really.
 I bet that every team that wins major sports has had.